nelabdiel/claims-attributes-api/README.md

 # Contention Classification Model API

+# Updates: The current version now supports multiple contentions in the same request and returns additional information about flashes and special issues.

 This model is designed to accept a string of text containing a disability description and return the proper VA approved classification.